MicrosoftDocs/well-architected/well-architected/oracle-iaas/cost-optimization.md

 The following provides some guidance to set up a well-architected storage solution:

 **(1) Use reserved capacity storage type** - There are several types of storage to choose from based on the requirements.
 Managed Disks, Blob Storage, and Azure Backup Storage will support you in various combinations.
-As every application has a file storage in the application tier, a cost optimization can be reached by having a Blob Storage in Place.
+As every application has a file storage in the application tier, a cost optimization can be reached by having a File Storage in Place.
 Network attached storage offers an opportunity for workloads with high throughputs.
-In this case it's Azure NetApp Files.
+In this case it's Azure NetApp Files (ANF).
 Note that ANF is a third-Party Storage Solution (Silk, Flashgrid Storage).

 The above storage options come with storage reservation options that lower overall costs on the persistent data layer.
 For more information, please visit: